 Since the inception of United Nations Forum on Forests (UNFF), IFSA has participated in the forum representing the Major Group Children and Youth.
 The two heads of UNFF Sub-Commission not only hold the responsibilities as IFSA official for a two-year term, but also act as the UNFF Youth Focal Points.
-One new head of UNFF Sub-Commission will be appointed at IFSS 2015, and will hold the position from August 2015-August 2017.
+One new head of UNFF Sub-Commission will be appointed at IFSS 2016, and will hold the position from August 2016-August 2018.

 2015-2017 will continue to be a very active period for UNFF Sub-Commission.
-The UNFF secretariat will be calling for another intercessional meeting, likely in the fall of 2015 to align the UNFF agenda with the new SDG goals and to continue work on the new International Arrangement on Forests (IAF).
+The UNFF secretariat will be calling for another intersessional meeting, likely in the fall of 2016 to align the UNFF agenda with the new SDG goals and to continue work on the 2016-2030 Strategic Plan for the International Arrangement on Forests (IAF).
 A goal of the commission will be to further develop and update the youth policy proposals from Interlaken+10.
-Additionally, Major Group Partnership on Forests (MGPoF) has become very active in the last 12 months, and will most likely hold a meeting in 2016.